 Customer targeting allows you to establish marketing strategies that target specific types of customers.
 By tracking key characteristics like spending patterns, product likes/dislikes, geographic location and age, this feature automatically builds a file for each group.
 This makes it that much easier to effectively market to each customer as an individual, rather than sending generic content.

 Standouts: Nimble, SAP, Sage, Salesforce and NetSuite all offer powerful customer targeting features.
-But since it offers a 360-degree view of every aspect of each customer and prospect, Infor earns our top rating.
+But since it offers a 360-degree view of every aspect of each customer and prospect, Infor earns the top rating on our CRM comparison table.

 Creating a campaign is your first step in the process, and is crucial to ensure that campaigns unfold as planned.
 Campaign delivery features allow you to track the progress of your campaigns with ease, monitoring them in real time.
 With these features, you can make sure that messages are sent out as scheduled and that they go to the correct recipients.